Valeriy Lobanovskyi: Playing career

-When the goalkeeper was too far from the closest bar, Lobanovskyi scored a goal right from the corner.
+When the goalkeeper was too far from the near post, Lobanovskyi scored a goal right from the corner.

-When the goalkeeper was too close to the closest bar, Lobanovskyi sent the ball to the further bar, where Oleh Bazylevych scored a goal.
+When the goalkeeper was too close to the near post, Lobanovskyi sent the ball to the far post, where Oleh Bazylevych scored a goal.

 Lobanovskyi was a graduate of the Kyiv Football School No. 1 and the Football School of Youth in Kyiv (first coach – Mykola Chayka).

 At the age of 18, Lobanovskyi was invited to the B-squad of Dynamo Kyiv, the most prominent Ukrainian football club at the time.
 His debut in the Soviet Top League came on 29 May 1959 against CSK MO Moscow.
 Lobanovskyi became famous for his ability to accurately deliver curled balls from corner and free kicks (so-called curl) — often Lobanovskyi was able to score the goal directly from the corner.
 He had regularly been working on these shots during training sessions, using Magnus effect and his own calculations.
 The Soviet press compared him to Brazilian forward Didi who regularly curved the ball in a similar way at the 1958 World Cup.
 Teammates often praised Lobanovskyi for his unorthodox mindset and ability to use dribbling, which was unusual for such tall (187 cm) players.

 Since 1960, Lobanovskyi was a full-fledged member of the starting line-up.
 He was mostly used as a left winger, where he formed a duo with Valentyn Troyanovskyi.
 That same year he became the club's top goalscorer with 13 goals.
 In 1961, Dynamo Kyiv became the first football team not from Moscow to win USSR title, with Lobanovskyi scoring 10 goals.
 He was regularly invited to the national team, but due to strong opposition (at the time there were many top-level left-wingers in Soviet Union like Mikheil Meskhi, Anatoli Ilyin and Galimzyan Khusainov) was able to play only two international games, against Austria and Poland.

 Overall he spent seven years with the club before leaving in 1964 due to conflict with the coach Viktor Maslov.
 Lobanovskyi finished his career after brief spells at Chornomorets Odesa and Shakhtar Donetsk.
 Lobanovskyi ended his playing career at the age of 29 having scored 71 goals in 253 games in the Soviet Top League (42 goals in 144 matches with Dynamo Kyiv, 15 goals in 59 matches with Chornomorets and 14 goals in 50 matches with Shakhtar).